The Ultimate Guide to Laundry Symbols: Everything You Need to Know

 The basic drying symbol is a square, which—along with circles and dots—makes up some of the most recognizable laundry symbols.

-• Empty square: Indicates the garment can be tumble dried at any temperature.
+• Empty square: You can tumble dry the garment at any temperature.

-• Square with a dot: Means the garment should be tumble dried at a low temperature.
+• Square with one dot: Use a low dryer temperature.

-• Square with two dots: Indicates the garment should be tumble dried at a medium temperature.
+• Square with two dots: Use a medium dryer temperature.

-• Square with three dots: Means the garment should be tumble dried at a high temperature.
+• Square with three dots: Use a high dryer temperature.

-• Square with a circle and a dot: This symbol suggests drying the garment at a low temperature in the dryer.
+• Square with a circle and one dot: Tumble dry the garment on low heat.

-• Square with a circle and two dots: Indicates the garment can be tumble dried at a medium temperature.
+• Square with a circle and two dots: Tumble dry the garment on medium heat.

-• Square with a circle and three dots: Means the garment can be tumble dried at a high temperature.
+• Square with a circle and three dots: Tumble dry the garment on high heat.

 Ironing Symbols